 Apply for job

 Job purpose and key deliverables

-To perform, and coach and manage others to perform legal and toxicological ingredient evaluations in accordance with guidelines from the Product Stewardship Council (PSC) in line with the R&D Policy Framework, Corporate Positions and specific legislation
+To direct and deliver legal and toxicological ingredient evaluations in accordance with guidelines from the Product Stewardship Council (PSC) in line with the R&D Policy Framework, Corporate Positions and specific legislation.

 Ensures the confidentiality of all supplier information is maintained to ensure their trust, support and co-operation.

 Planning – short and medium term workload (current projects/activities)

 Budget – contribute towards forecast.